The Constitution of the Student Congress

 - Article VI: The Cabinet

-6.1 The Cabinet will be the chief advising committee to the Executive Board and will consist of the Class Representatives, Secretary, Parliamentarian, and Webmaster.
+6.1 The Cabinet will be the chief advising committee to the Executive Board and will consist of the Class Representatives, Secretary, Chief of Staff, and Chief of Public Affairs and Marketing.

-6.2 The Cabinet will assist in fall elections upon the request of the Vice President.
+6.2 The Cabinet will assist in fall elections upon the request of the Chief of Staff.

 6.3 The Cabinet will attend a meeting with the Executive Board no less than once, every other week.